maduvan-kasi/Clause-CLI/README.md

 <b> Creating/Joining a Group </b>

-If you are the first one in your group to use Clause Cli, you will have to Create a Group.
+If you are the first one in your group to use Clause CLI, you will have to Create a Group.
 Here, you will choose your Group Name, and the date of your exchange.
 Everyone in a group will have a unique name and password - these are what you use to access your wishlist updater and chat log.